CyanogenMod/android_device_htc_fireball/Readme.md

 ### extract-files.sh

-There are a number of files specified in msm8960-common which do not exist in the stock ROM and cannot be extracted from the phone.
-An incomplete list:
+There are a number of files specified in msm8960-common which do not exist in the stock ROM and cannot be extracted from the phone:

 1.  bin/cand
 2.  lib/egl/libGLESv2S3D_adreno200.so